 Sfoglina: a woman who rolls and spreads out pasta dough.

 About the Pasta

-Sfoglina uses wheat berries that are hand milled, utilizing bronze dies and slow drying the pasta.
+Sfoglina uses local heirloom and heritage grain that are stone milled, utilizing bronze dies and slow drying of the pasta.
 Implementing these procedures not only leads to a better flavor but is also is a healthier, more nutrient-dense final product.

 We at Sfoglina have always been huge advocates of supporting local and small businesses and will source from them whenever possible.
 Supporting Colorado owned businesses help keep our economy healthy.
 Also, sourcing local is better for the environment and reduces the trail the food takes to get from the farm to your mouth.

 Ninety percent of the flour produced in the world is a wheat grain that is cheap and easy to grown.
 At Sfoglina we instead use heritage and heirloom grains that have more flavor, are healthier, easier to digest, and increase biodiversity.

 Wheat berries have three parts, the bran, the germ, and the endosperm.
 The bran and germ contain most of the nutrients.
 Yet commercial flours remove these parts to increases the shelf life.
 Even if you buy "enriched" flour, you are only getting a fraction of the nutrition that is readily available in the whole grain.
 By milling the grains, we get all the natural oils that add lightness, nutrients, and flavor to our pasta.
 Milling also ensures that we are using the freshest possible flour.

 Pasta dough extruded through a bronze die gets tiny tears along its surface.
 The tears create a slightly rough surface that sauces stick better to than pasta extruded through other dies.